March 7, 2022CMMS

 Open communication channels ensure teams can quickly troubleshoot customer, supplier, and internal issues with confidence.
 If your organization considers email to be its primary method of communication, we recommend upgrading to business messaging apps.

-A variety of enterprise chat solutions are now available, including MaintainX.
+A variety of enterprise chat solutions are now available.
 Modern smartphone apps accommodate both private and group instant messaging.

-Six Sigma is a set of tools and techniques organizations use to help deliver better products, services, and value to customers.
-According to the American Society for Quality, 82 percent of Fortune-100 companies use Six Sigma to reduce defective product averages significantly.
+Six Sigma is a set of tools and techniques organizations can use to deliver better products, services, and value to customers.
+According to the American Society for Quality, 82% of Fortune 100 companies use Six Sigma to reduce defective product averages significantly.

 - Define: Define the problem by analyzing process boundaries.